How to learn a new track in ACC

 Now you can press.
 But not flat-out — the goal is to build comfortable pace incrementally, evaluating each corner as you increase commitment.

-PaceBoss check at the end of this stage: open the session, look at SectorsChip.
+PaceBoss check: Open the session, look at SectorsChip.
 The sector(s) containing your "scary" corners are usually slowest.
-That tells you where to focus the next stage.
+That tells you where to focus next.

 Stage 4: Race-pace simulation

-Now drive a 30-minute stint at race pace with race-relevant context — fuel load, tyre wear, traffic if you can simulate it.
-Goals:
+Drive a 30-minute stint at race pace with race-relevant context — fuel load, tyre wear, traffic if you can simulate it.

-• Notice where you're inconsistent.
-Those are the corners that still need study — your race pace varies through them because you don't have the muscle memory yet.
+- Notice where you're inconsistent.
+Those are the corners that still need study.

-• Try gear-selection alternatives.
+- Try gear-selection alternatives.
 If a corner feels rushed in 4th, try 3rd.
-If the rear gets light in 2nd, try 3rd.
-You're testing technique decisions you couldn't evaluate at slower pace.

-PaceBoss check at the end of this stage: consistency percentage and theoretical-best gap.
+PaceBoss check: Consistency percentage and theoretical-best gap.
 If consistency is below 99% on a track you should know, you're still in the learning phase.
 If theoretical-best gap is large, you have potential you haven't combined yet — see why your pace plateaus.

 Common ACC examples

-• Bathurst (Mount Panorama).
+- Bathurst (Mount Panorama).
 Single-lane Mountain section, blind crests, severe consequences.
-Skipping Stage 2 (walk-through laps) at Bathurst is a guaranteed expensive lesson.
-The track demands respect at every commitment level.
+Skipping Stage 2 walk-through laps at Bathurst is a guaranteed expensive lesson.

-• The Nordschleife.
-ACC's longest track.
+- The Nordschleife.
 There is no learning the Nordschleife in one session — it's a 3-month project of incremental discovery.
 Stage 3 (one corner at a time) maps cleanly to a track this long.

-• Suzuka.
-Combination corners through the Esses + the chicane + 130R.
-High-speed direction changes that punish bad lines.
-Stage 4 (race-pace stints) reveals which Esses combination actually works for you, not just which one feels right at slow pace.
+- Suzuka.
+Combination corners through the Esses + chicane + 130R.
+Stage 4 race-pace stints reveal which Esses combination actually works for you, not just which one feels right at slow pace.

 Further reading